Dr. Ulf D. Schiller

 Email: uschill[at]clemson.edu

 Ulf D. Schiller holds M.S. degrees in Computer Science (2003) and Physics (2005) from the University of Bielefeld and received his Ph.D.
 (2005) in Physics from the Johannes Gutenberg University Mainz.
-His dissertation research was concucted at the Max Planck Institute for Polymer Research.
+His dissertation research was conducted at the Max Planck Institute for Polymer Research.
 Ulf is currently an Assistant Professor in the Department of Materials Science and Engineering at Clemson University.
 He joined the department faculty after postdoctoral stays at the University of Florida, Forschungszentrum Jülich (Germany), and the Centre for Computational Science at University College London (UK).
 Ulf has extensive experience in developing novel scale-bridging algorithms and high-performance computing techniques for multiphysics transport phenomena.
 He developed the fluctuating lattice Boltzmann algorithm and contributed implementations to several open-source packages including ESPResSo, LB3D, and HemeLB.
 His current research focuses on mesoscopic simulation methods for interfacial phenomena in complex fluid mixtures, multiphase flows in porous media, and biomedical fluid dynamics in patient-specific geometries.
 His research group collaborates with experimental research groups and clinicians to develop integrated computational and data-driven approaches that support discovery and design of new materials with enhanced performance for energy, environmental, and health applications.

-(he/him)
+James Andrews (he/him)

-Graduate Student
+Graduate Students

-(he/him)
+Nikhil Karthikeyan (he/him)

-Graduate Student
+PhD Student

-PhD Candidate
+PhD Student

-(he/him)
+Tamem Salah (he/him)

-PhD Candidate
+PhD Student

-Erin Elizabeth O'Neill
+Erin Elizabeth O'Neill (she/her)

 Undergraduate Research Assistant